shashanth-devappsys/hadoop-docs/hadoop-basics/basic_commands.md

 echo $?
 ```

-> **Note**: The above command will be usefull if you're writing a shell script like below:
+> **Note**: The above command will be useful if you're writing a shell script like below:

 ```sh
 if hdfs dfs -test -d /user/hadoop/logs; then